 Oven temperature.

-Aside from the flour content the other variable I played around with was the oven temperature.
+Aside from the flour content the other variable I played around with when I was recipe testing was the oven temperature.
 This is a super easy one to test - I usually just divide up my batch and bake half at each temperature when I am testing.

 Temperature really makes a difference in the final shape of the cookie - those baked at a higher temperature tend to spread a little more quickly than those baked a little lower, and for these a lower temperature was perfect, as it allowed them to spread a little slower, giving a chewier middle.